SMARTlab-Purdue/Attack_Detection-Sim/README.md

 A video demonstration for installation is also provided at http://cps-vo.org/node/26625

+# Package Explanation:
+The catvehicle is a ROS Gazebo model of full sized Ford Escape which is operated through ROS messages.
+Simulation can be visualized using ROS Gazebo and RVIZ.
+Simulation Configurations can be modified and created based on demands of users.
+Tutorials on how to move the vehicle, examine simulation data, modify simulation configuration, and work with Simulink can be found from https://cps-vo.org/node/31792

 # Explanation of modification:
 Few files were modified or created to demonstrate the Attack Detection simulation in urban environment